NewEnglandTravelPlanner.com Logo Brattleboro, Vermont Travel Guide

 Then wander down to the south end of Main Street, past the historic Latchis Theater, to the former railroad station, now the Brattleboro Museum & Art Center.

-In 1724 a small fortress was built at the spot now marked by a granite commemoration stone, and named Fort Dummer.
+In 1724 a small fort was built at the spot now marked by a granite commemoration stone, and named Fort Dummer.

-There had been European settlers in the area before that, but the fort became the focal point of a community as well as its principal defense against the Indians.
+There had been European settlers in the area before that, but the fort became the focal point of a community as well as its principal defense against the indigenous Abenaki Sokoki peoples, who did not welcome the settlers moving into their land.

 As for famous sons, the great Mormon leader Brigham Young was born (1801) nearby in Windham County, and Rudyard Kipling married a Brattleboro woman in 1892, and they lived near the town for some time.